conda-incubator/conda-store/docs/administration.md

-When conda-store builds a given environment it has to locally install the environment in the directory specified in the [Traitlets](https://traitlets.readthedocs.io/en/stable/using_traitlets.html) configuration `CondaStore.store_directroy`.
+When conda-store builds a given environment it has to locally install the environment in the directory specified in the [Traitlets](https://traitlets.readthedocs.io/en/stable/using_traitlets.html) configuration `CondaStore.store_directory`.
 Conda environments consist of many hardlinks to small files.
 This means that the `store_directory` is limited to the number of [IOPS](https://en.wikipedia.org/wiki/IOPS) the directory can